John-Abbott-College/4A8-Notes/05_scrum.md

 #### Scrum Master

-* Acts as a coach, guiding the team to increase their cohesiveness, self-organisation and performance.
+* Acts as a coach, guiding the team to increase their cohesiveness, self-organization and performance.

 * Is responsible for enacting Scrum values and practices.

 * Ensures that the team is fully functional and productive by removing any impediments that may arise.

 * Shields the team from external interferences.
 * Not a team boss.
 A peer position set apart by knowledge and responsibilities (not rank!)

 #### Team